 Coyotes are dangerous animals to humans, pets, and livestock.
 Many western states offer a coyote bounty.
 In Wyoming you can earn $20 per pair of ears turned in and Utah has recently upped its bounty to $50.
 You can sell the pelts, which have some value and you can eat the meat but I think most hunters rarely do when it comes to coyotes.
 The main benefit of coyote hunting is removing the dangerous predator from your area to protect your livestock and your neighbor’s livestock.

 Due to fraud in the Utah program of people killing coyotes out of state and claiming they were killed in Utah, hunters must now take a picture of the coyote where it lays and have the location geo tagged to ensure the kill was done in Utah.

 Bounty Hunting Beavers:

 Beavers cause drainage problems by blocking the flow of rivers and streams.
 In addition to the bounty paid on beavers they are also a good fatty meat and their pelts can be sold for a decent amount of money.
-Mississippi will pay $5 each, while some counties in Iowa will pay $50 each.
+Most beaver trappers are doing it primarily for the pelts.
+The state of Mississippi will pay $5 each, while some counties in Iowa will pay $50 each for Beavers killed.